Blaine Stoughton: Playing career

 Stoughton played his major junior career with the Flin Flon Bombers, and was drafted seventh overall by the Penguins in the 1973 NHL Amateur Draft.
 Stoughton had an up-and-down stint in the WHA.
 Often teamed with Rick Dudley and Rich LeDuc on the "LSD" line, Stoughton scored 52 goals for the Cincinnati Stingers in 1976–77.
 The next year he was traded to the Indianapolis Racers by mid-season.
 When the Racers folded in 1978, he was signed by the New England Whalers, where he played on the third line with Mike Rogers, scoring 19 goals.
-Stoughton scored at least 50 goals in a season in the NHL twice, at least 40 goals four times, and tied for the league lead with 56 in 1979-80, a franchise record that still stands.
-The 1983-84 NHL Season was Stoughton's last in the NHL, after spending 6 season with Hartford he was traded to the New York Rangers where he would play 14 games.
-In 1984-85 He played for the New Haven Nighthawks of the American Hockey league.
-In 1988, he returned to play 15 games with HC Asiago in Italy.
+Stoughton scored at least 50 goals in a season in the NHL twice, at least 40 goals four times, and tied for the league lead with 56 in 1979–80, a franchise record that still stands.

+The final season for Stoughton was In the 1983–84 season, Stoughton was traded to the New York Rangers, where he played what ended up as his final 14 games in the league (in 68 total games, he had 28 goals).
+He played the 1984–85 season in the AHL and one more season of 15 games with HC Asiago in Italy.

-Post playing career
+Post-playing career

-Stoughton was an assistant coach for the Cincinnati Cyclones (IHL) in the league’s first year and during the last two years in the ECHL.
+Stoughton was an assistant coach for the Cincinnati Cyclones (IHL) in the league's first year and during the last two years in the ECHL.
 In 1996 he and former teammate Paul Lawless started the Austin Ice Bats franchise.
 Stoughton was owner and General Manager for three seasons.